TIPS FOR STUDYING DUTCH

 Tip no. 1: Listen!

-Listen to the dialogues on the cd’s of the course as much as you can.
+Listen to the dialogues on the cd’s of your course book as much as you can.
 Play them in your mp3 player while transmuting to work, while doing dishes, working out etc.

 Preferably put on the text book dialogues, Dutch songs or radio/television as soon as you wake up in the morning, when your brain is fresh and absorbs language much more easily.